agerasev/agerasev.github.io/_posts/2013-02-15-vehicle-physics.md

 ---
 layout: single
 title: "Simple 3D vehicle physics simulator"
+header:
-image:  /assets/posts/vehicle-physics/preview.png
+  teaser: /assets/posts/vehicle-physics/preview.png
 date: 2013-02-15 05:34:50 +0800
 ---

 I worked on this toy project in the winter between 2012 and 2013.
 This was my first year in Novosibirsk State University.
 I studied calculus, linear algebra and mechanics, and I tried to apply some new knowledge I learnt.
 I already tried to learn C++ and OpenGL by myself.

 ## Video

-{% include youtube_player.html id="7S7wDXqOB8Y" %}
+{% include video id="7S7wDXqOB8Y" provider="youtube" %}

 ## Source